 Photos do not stand alone and it may be the text that proves most helpful to some users.
 In contrast with the overview level of presentation in my Butterfly Landscapes of New Mexico (2009), this present effort provides considerable detail for each species and for many subspecies.
 It discusses New Mexico habitats, New Mexico flight seasons, New Mexico host plants, New Mexico geography.
 For each species, text will describe how to identify it and variations likely to be encountered.
 Describing wing size, shape and markings requires use of anatomical terms which will be abbreviated for convenience; these include forewing (FW), hindwing (HW), dorsal (D) and ventral (V).

 This online effort is now and always will be a work in progress.
 New information comes in continually, whether from field observations during the warm season or from new scientific publications any time of year.
-I intend to update the contents of this volume on at least an annual basis to incorporate new information as it becomes available.
+We intend to update the contents of this volume on at least an annual basis to incorporate new information as it becomes available.
 That is one of the major advantages of this digital ‘book’ over a cellulose version, which would be out of date upon its printing.
-So, if you see something amiss, please contact me so I can fix what needs fixing.
+So, if you see something amiss, please contact Steve so he can fix what needs fixing.
 If you haven’t checked in on this volume for a while, come on back and see what’s changed.

 Butterfly lovers come in a wide range of approaches, from photographers and gardeners to nature guides, students, scientists, artists and professional resource managers.
-The various needs and desires of such a diverse group cannot all be met here, or anywhere, for that matter, but I and PEEC hope this book adds significantly to the information that is already out there.
+The various needs and desires of such a diverse group cannot all be met here, or anywhere, for that matter, but we and PEEC hope this book adds significantly to the information that is already out there.
 We hope this present effort will help to connect each of you with your butterflies in a meaningful way.
 Feedback from you will be essential in making this volume as useful as possible.
 Please share your reactions; we want your feedback.